 One of the things I like about this recipe, though, is how simple it is.
 If you can boil water and brown meat, you can make this – and everyone will think you are a hero!
 The meat is filling and extremely flavorful then topped with either mashed potatoes or mashed sweet potatoes, what’s not to love?
 And unless you have an egg allergy, I don’t recommend skipping the egg yolk because it adds a rich creaminess to the topping that you will love!

-But before I leave you with the recipe, I want to make a hard turn and briefly talk about a not-so-fun subject – cancer.
+Before I leave you with the recipe, I want to make a hard turn and briefly talk about a not-so-fun subject – cancer.
 Chances are that cancer has touched your life – either effecting you or someone close to you.
 That’s why I want to let everyone know that ‘The Truth About Cancer – A Global Quest’ will be airing for FREE beginning Tuesday, April 12th!!!
 I’ve listened to most of the series and highly recommend it – it’s full of life-changing information!
 They will teach you ALL of the best methods to prevent, heal from, and beat cancer!
 Over 1 million people have already signed up, I hope you are one of them!!!

 Pin for later: